systemlibrary/systemlibrary-common-episerver/README.md

 # SystemLibrary Common Episerver

 ## Description
+Setup new empty episerver website - in 5 min!

 Library with classes, methods and dijits for every .NET &gt;= 6 episerver web application

 ### Features